iCHEF/gypcrete/README.md

 5. Commit above changes, then create a pull request for this release branch.
 6. Create a new release on Github once it's merged into `master`.
+7. Backport changes from `master` back to `develop` by creating a `backport/x.y.y` branch and create a pull request for that.

 At the time relase PR is merged, it should trigger `yarn release` on Travis CI and publishes packages to npm.